strarsis/sage9-onepager-themefiles/README.md

 Require the library for the theme (not for the (e.g. Bedrock based) site (`site/`)!), see [example `composer.json`](https://github.com/strarsis/sage9-onepager-themefiles/blob/master/composer.json#L12).

+1. Install the helper library
 In the actual sage9-based theme(!) directory:
 ````
 $ composer require strarsis/sage9-onepager-lib
 ````

+2. Require the helper library
 In `setup.php`:
 ```php
 /**